Division of Interdisciplinary Inquiry: Master of Arts in Creative Writing

 Representative List of Recent Courses Taught: Distance-Learning Courses:· Creative Writing I-IV · Craft and Reflection I-III· Graduating Seminar Preparation· Creative Thesis

-Education: B.A. from College of Letters at Wesleyan University; Graduate degrees from Hollins University and Washington University
+Education: B.A., College of Letters at Wesleyan University; Graduate degrees from Hollins University and Washington University

 Representative List of Recent Publications / Exhibitions: Books of Poetry:Churches (2014)In a Beautiful Country (2011)National Anthem (2008)Fallen from a Chariot (2005)The Finger Bone (2002)Strange Wood (1998)Editor: numerous anthologies including New European Poets, New Young American Poets, Dunstan Thompson: on the Life and Work of a Lost American Master (2010) the forthcoming Russell Atkins: On the Life and Work of an American Master (2013) and Until Everything is Continuous Again: American Poets on the Recent Work of W. S. Merwin (2012).